‘Jeopardy!’ Host Alex Trebek Debuts New Facial Hair And Twitter Loses Its Mind

 The New York Times reported that Trebek remarked to TMZ that he may or may not leave the series, at the time he was undecided, and suggested two people he saw fit to replace him — neither of whom had been on the radar of most fans of the iconic game show.

-He first mentioned Alex Faust, the play-by-play announcer for the N.H.L.’s Los Angeles Kings.
+He first mentioned Alex Faust, the play-by-play announcer for the NHL’s Los Angeles Kings.
 Trebek also suggested Laura Coates, a legal analyst and frequent on-air personality for CNN.

 According to the show’s official website, Trebek has won five Daytime Emmy awards for Outstanding Game Show Host as well as a Lifetime Achievement Award from the National Academy of Television Arts and Sciences.
 He also holds the Guinness World Record for Most Game Show Episodes Hosted by the Same Presenter; he has hosted nearly 8,000 episodes of the series thus far.